Have a question about this?

 Key Ordinance Considerations

-- City of Clearwater Municipal Code §3-1206 establishes the 31-day minimum stay for most residential zoning districts.
+- Clearwater Municipal Code §3-1206 establishes the 31-day minimum stay for most residential zoning districts

 Always confirm whether a property sits in the city limits or the county.
 Use the Pinellas County Property Appraiser search tool and contact Clearwater's Planning & Development Department at (727) 562-4567 for parcel-specific guidance.